eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

     uint16_t uxr_buffer_create_publisher_xml(uxrSession* session, uxrStreamId stream_id, uxrObjectId object_id,
                                              uxrObjectId participant_id, const char* xml, uint8_t mode);

-Creates a `publisher` entity in the *Agent*.
+Creates a *publisher* entity in the *Agent*.
-The message is only written into the stream buffer.
+The message is written into the stream buffer.
-To send the message is necessary call to ``uxr_flash_output_streams`` or to ``uxr_run_session`` function.
+To send the message, it is necessary to call either the ``uxr_flash_output_streams`` or the ``uxr_run_session`` function.

-:session: Session structure previously initialized.
+:session: Session structure previously initialized and created.
-:stream_id: The output stream ID where the message will be written.
+:stream_id: The output stream ID where the messages are written.
 :object_id: The identifier of the new entity.
             Later, the entity can be referenced with this id.
             The type must be ``UXR_PUBLISHER_ID``.